 1. Follow Essential Safety Precautions

 The only way to successfully pressure wash by yourself is to ensure that you are prepared.
-This means following essential safety precautions such as wearing protective gear, turning off electrical outlets outdoor, and avoiding the use of ladders.
+This means following essential safety precautions such as wearing protective gear, turning off electrical outlets outdoors, and avoiding the use of ladders.

 2. Clear the Surface and Surroundings